-For these reasons, I pray Your Majesty's earnest attention to this Report.
-It is the last act arising out of the loyal and conscientious discharge of the high duties imposed upon me by the Commission with which Your Majesty was graciously pleased to entrust me.
-I humbly hope that Your Majesty will receive it favourably, and believe that it has been dictated by the most devoted feeling of loyalty and attachment to Your Majesty's Person and Throne, by the strongest sense of public duty, and by the earnest desire to perpetuate and strengthen the connection between this Empire and the North American Colonies, which would then form one of the brightest ornaments in Your Majesty's Imperial Crown.
+For these reasons I pray your Majesty's earnest attention to this Report.
+It is the last act arising out of the loyal and conscientious discharge of the high duties imposed upon me by the commission with which your Majesty was graciously pleased to intrust me.
+I humbly hope that your Majesty will receive it favourably, and believe that it has been dictated by the most devoted feeling of loyalty and attachment to your Majesty's person and throne, by the strongst sense of public duty, and by the earnest desire to perpetuate and strengthen the connexion between this empire and the North American colonies, which would then form one of the brightest ornaments in your Majesty imperial crown.

-All which is humbly submitted to Your Majesty.
+All which is humbly submitted to your Majesty.